 Social media addiction

-If you spend excessive amounts of time on social media, or can’t stop yourself from compulsively checking Facebook, you might have a social media addiction.
+If you think that you spend much longer online, or can’t stop yourself from compulsively checking your feeds,, you might have a social media addiction.

-New research from Michigan State University draws parallels between excessive social media use and drug addiction, pointing to compromised decision making as a common factor between the two conditions.
+New research from Michigan State University compared excessive social media use and drug addiction, pointing to compromised decision making as a common factor between the two conditions.

-Taking a break from social media: How to digital detox
+Taking a break from social media: How to do a digital detox

-Taking a break from social media can be difficult when it is such a habit and part of our everyday lives.
+Taking a break from social media can be difficult when it’s such a habit and part of our everyday lives.

 To reduce stress, you need to take a break from the stressor.